Developer-Autodesk/viewer-javascript-tutorial/prerequisites.md

 git clone <your repository git url>
 ```

-Your repository git url can be obtain from the 'HTTPs clone URL' box.
+Your repository git url can be obtain from the 'HTTPs clone URL' box or by copying it from the GitHub repository web page.

  ![](img/githubCloneURL.png)

-This creates the a copy of all the source of the repository on your local drive.
-In this 'clone' directory, you can find the files from the repository which you can work with.
+This creates the a copy of the entire repository source on your local drive.
+This 'clone' directory contains copies of the repository files for you to work with.
-However, it is important to note here that unless you got write permission, you would not be able to save your changes in the repo.
-To be able to save in the repo you clone,
+However, it is important to note here that you cannot save your changes back to the source repo unless you got write permission.
-you either need to be a contributor on that repo, or have cloned one of your own repo.
-If you want to work from someone else repo, and be able to edit and save your changes,
+To be able to save back to the repo you cloned, you either need to be a contributor to that repo, or have cloned one of your own repos.
-please consider to 'fork' the repo in your account, and clone that repo instead from your account.
-See below instructions [how to fork a repo](#Fork).
+If you want to work from somebody else's repo and be able to edit and save your changes, please consider 'forking' the repo in your own account, then cloning that repo instead.
+See the instructions below on [how to fork a repo](#Fork).

 If you prefer not to install git, you can download a zip file instead by clicking the 'Download ZIP' button.

  ![](img/githubDownload.png)

-In this workshop, we will provide the command line instructions, but feel free to use the method you prefer.
+In this workshop, we will provide the command line instructions, but please feel free to use whichever method you prefer.

 ### Major 'git' operations